CS-6381/FinalProject/README.md

 5) Keep the README for your system up-to-date with a checklist of experiments and who preformed them
     1) Add results in the results folder
 6) Use GitHub Issues for discussions of expiriments and other communication where possible
+7) Use Markdown for all text files, CSV for all cell based data, and JSON for object data

 ``` markdown
 # NAME OF TECHNOLOGY